CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 +++++++++++++++++

 Before we can install CEINMS, we need to get all the required files for installation.
-These can be found on the Bitbucket repository.
+These can be found on GitHub.
 In order to download this repository without any issues, we will use git to clone the repository onto our local machine.
 Make sure there is a recent version of `Github desktop <https://desktop.github.com/>`_ with `git bash <https://www.atlassian.com/git/tutorials/git-bash>`_ installed.
 Now, open